davidhoness/sstv_decoder/README.md

     - Mode = `Auto`
     - Save if Complete (%) = `10`
     - Click play `►` button.
-    - FFT and waterflall display on the right should show noise coming from `rtl_fm`
+    - FFT and waterfall display on the right should show noise coming from `rtl_fm`
 1. Wait for the ISS to arrive.
 You may want to leave your ground station overnight or over the weekend to capture several passes.
-1. **OPTIONAL:** If you are doing Doppler correction, you could manually set the system clock to one minute before an upcoming pass to test what the tuning will be like, although noting will be received of course.
+1. **OPTIONAL:** If you are doing Doppler correction, you could manually set the system clock to one minute before an upcoming pass to test what the tuning will be like, although nothing will be received of course.
     - Start > Accessories > Terminal
     ```
     sudo date -s "YYYY-MM-DD HH:MM:SS"